At a Glance

 We think this is how you could land Manager Quantitative Risk Management

-Network with professionals in the industry, especially those who work at CME Group or similar organisations.
-Attend relevant conferences or webinars where you can meet potential colleagues and learn more about the company culture and expectations.
+Network with professionals in the field, especially those who work at CME Group or similar organisations.
+Attend industry conferences or webinars to make connections and gain insights that could give you an edge in your application.

 We think you need these skills to ace Manager Quantitative Risk Management

-Tailor Your CV: Make sure your CV highlights relevant experience in quantitative risk management, programming skills in C++/Java, and any specific projects related to pricing models or statistical analysis.
-Use keywords from the job description to align your experience with what CME Group is looking for.
+Tailor Your CV: Make sure your CV highlights relevant experience in quantitative risk management, particularly in developing pricing and risk models.
+Emphasise your programming skills in C++, Python, and SQL, as well as any experience with financial mathematics.

 How to prepare for a job interview at Job Traffic